galasa-dev/cli/docs/generated/galasactl_project_create.md

 ### Options

 ```
       --features string   A comma-separated list of features you are testing.
-Defaults to "test".
 These must be able to form parts of a java package name.
-For example: "payee,account" (default "main")
+For example: "payee,account" (default "feature1")
       --force             Force-overwrite files which already exist.
   -h, --help              help for create
       --obr               An OSGi Object Bundle Resource (OBR) project is needed.